VA Pittsburgh health care facility operating statuses and emergency information.

 - Visitors are not permitted in the University Drive Emergency Department’s treatment area or waiting room.
 Clinical staff may grant exceptions for one caregiver, transportation provider or family member of Veterans who are gravely ill.

-- Visitation for residents at the H.J.
-Heinz III Community Living Center is limited to two family members of Veterans in hospice care whose death is imminent (hours to days).
+- Visitation is only for hospice care residents at the H.J.
+Heinz III Community Living Center whose death is imminent.
+Visitation is limited to two family members.

 - Clinical staff may permit some outpatients or University Drive inpatients to have a support person on-site with them.
 A support person is a single individual, 18 years of age or older, who is identified by the patient to serve in one of the following capacities: help manage care during the visit or at home, assist with communication about care or serve as the designated driver for patients under sedation.

-- Support persons accompanying patients for outpatient care will be allowed entry into the University Drive facility between 6 a.m. and 6 p.m.
+- Support persons accompanying patients for outpatient care will be allowed entry into the University Drive facility and the H.J.
+Heinz outpatient clinics only between 6 a.m. and 6 p.m.

 - We will continue to offer telehealth, wellness checks and phone consults as much as possible.